This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 - Kale: The king of the leafy green family, kale is packed with fiber and phytonutrients that our body loves.

-- Coconut Water: This is the most hydrating liquid base out there.
-I love using it as a post-workout smoothie or on a hot day.
+- Coconut Water: Is a great electrolyte replenishing liquid base.
+I love using it as a post-workout smoothie or on a hot day when just chilling on a pool float breaks a sweat.

 - Pineapple: This natural sweetener turns this healthy smoothie into a decadent poolside cooler.